StackVista/stackstate-docs/stackpacks/integrations/new_splunk/splunk.md

 {% endtab %}
 {% endtabs %}

 #### HTTP basic authentication

 {% hint style="info" %}
 It is recommended to use [token-based authentication](#token-based-authentication).
 {% endhint %}

-With HTTP basic authentication, the `username` and `password` specified in the Agent V1 check configuration file is used to connect to Splunk.
+With HTTP basic authentication, the `username` and `password` specified in the Agent V1 check configuration files are used to connect to Splunk.
 These parameters are specified in `authentication.basic_auth`.

 {% tabs %}
 {% tab title="Example check configuration with HTTP basic authentication" %}